-As a result of successful application for proposed civil partner visa, the applicant is granted entry clearance for 6 months so that the applicant can come to the UK to register his/her marriage or civil partnership with the UK partner and then switch into civil partner visa or spouse visa from inside the UK.
-Once married to or registered civil partnership with the UK sponsor, the applicant can then switch from proposed civil partner visa to civil partner visa from inside the UK.
+As a result of a successful application for the proposed civil partner visa, the applicant is granted entry clearance for 6 months so that the applicant can come to the UK to register his/her marriage or civil partnership with the UK partner and then switch to civil partner visa or spouse visa from inside the UK.
+Once married to or registered civil partnership with the UK sponsor, the applicant can then switch from the proposed civil partner visa to a civil partner visa from inside the UK.

 Free Immigration Advice For Proposed Civil Partner Visa UK